Are you a freelancer? If so, you are in good company. Last year, almost 40% of the U.S. population did freelance work.

 18. Education Costs

-The cost of education that helps you maintain or improve skills needed in your present work can be tax deductible.
-This also typically includes costs for books, supplies and even transportation.
+Freelancer deductions can include the cost of education that helps you maintain or improve skills needed in your present work.
+This tax deduction also typically includes costs for books, supplies and even transportation.

 19. Industry Events